cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 An alternative solution to this problem of message blindness is to give signers proof that the message being signed is well-structured.
 Depending on the application, zero knowledge proofs could be useful for this purpose.
 Defining such a proof is out of scope for this document.

+## Salt State

+The PSS salt a randomly generated string chosen when a message is encoded.
+If the salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to carry client information to the server.
+For example, the salt might be maliciously constructed to encode the local IP address of the client.
+Implementations MUST ensure that the salt is generated correctly to mitigate such issues.

+## Key Substitution Attacks

+RSA is well known to permit key substitution attacks, wherein an attacker generates a key pair (skA, pkA) that verify some known (message, signature) pair produced under a different (skS, pkS) key pair.
+This means it may be possible for an attacker to use a (message, signature) pair from one context in another.
+Entities that verify signatures must take care to ensure a (message, signature) pair verifies with the expected public key.

 ## Alternative RSA Encoding Functions